 SB LOT is also very similar to the ɔ of Italian.
 Here, again from Google Translate, are English bossy and Italian posso, then repeated with the initial consonant-vowel sequences swapped.
 I’ll let you decide whether the originals or the edited versions come first:

-Incidentally, transcribing SB LOT as ɔ reinstates Daniel Jones’s practice: “In broad transcription of particular languages it is generally convenient to use the symbol ɔ in place of ɒ” (Outline of English Phonetics, 1962).
+Incidentally, transcribing SSB LOT as ɔ reinstates Daniel Jones’s practice: “In broad transcription of particular languages it is generally convenient to use the symbol ɔ in place of ɒ” (Outline of English Phonetics, 1962).
 Perhaps Jones found that the symbol ɒ caused confusion among foreign learners commensurate with its oddity and scarcity in the world’s languages.
-Today, describing SB LOT with the more natural ɔ is no longer mere convenience.
+Today, describing SSB LOT with the more natural ɔ is no longer mere convenience.

 The same applies to o for NORTH, though it is of course long, oː.
-The SB vowel is somewhat more open than cardinal 7, but closer to it than to 6.
+The SSB vowel is somewhat more open than cardinal 7, but closer to it than to 6.
 Here are Clegg and actress Emma Thompson:

 But in fact it’s a German speaker saying Ton and Dom.